Riverrun (Underworld project): Singles

-A series of five limited edition 12-inch records, which included remixes of "JAL to Tokyo", "Play Pig", "Peggy Sussed", and "Vanilla Monkey" by Pete Heller, Buick Project, Pig & Dan, Wighnomy, Paul Woolford, and Martinez were released in 2006 at the end of the project.
+A series of four limited edition 12-inch records, which included remixes of "JAL to Tokyo", "Play Pig", "Peggy Sussed", and "Vanilla Monkey" by Pete Heller, Buick Project, Pig & Dan, Wighnomy, Paul Woolford, and Martinez were released in 2006 at the end of the project.
 Digital singles were also released through iTunes and underworldlive.com.

 A "JAL to Tokyo" single was also released exclusively to iTunes Store Japan, with an extended version of "Ancient Phat Farm Coat" and an unmixed version of "Food a Ready" as b-sides.

-Drift
+Later works

+Two singles, "020202" and "Phonestrap", were released exclusively on Underworldlive in 2008.
+Each presented work-in-progress songs in a similar vein as the series.

 Underworld would return to the idea of internet-only releases in 2018, with the experimental year-long music-and-video project Drift.
-After the completion of Drift series 1, Karl explained "The Drift series has taken inspiration from [Riverrun] in that [the songs] been carried to a much higher level of completion."
-The song "S T A R" from Drift re-uses the percussion loops from "Lenne Penne".
+After the completion of Drift Series 1, Karl explained "The Drift series has taken inspiration from [Riverrun] in that [the songs] been carried to a much higher level of completion."
+The song "S T A R" from Drift re-uses loops from "Lenne Penne".